bonomani/devmon/docs/TEMPLATES.md

 ```
 - There are multiple result, 1 per line, all those will be stored in the `targetOID` as key-value pairs
 - Each line carries 2 new information :
+  - The `index` is of type numeric OID, often simply an Integer.
+As this is the `key` it MUST be unique.
   - The `value` can have various types: String, Integer, numericOID, etc.
-  - The `index`, is of type numeric OID, often simply an Integer.
-Is is unique and is the key part of each pair
 - For a `leaf`, there is only 1 result: The targetOID is a scalar (= 1 value) and there is **no index**

 Note: